 When you have 18 megohoms resistivity, your deionized water ph can only be 7. “pH” is the percent of hydrogen in the water.

-Can you buy a deionized water filter?
+Does Total Water sell a deionized water filter?

 Many people think you can buy a di water filter, but that’s not the case.
 It’s a process, in which one ion is exchanged for another.
 The process is explained in the next section.